MizMaa is the combination of two Hebrew words: Mizrach and Maarav – which means East and West.

 Aaron graduated from Princeton University’s Woodrow Wilson School of Public International Affairs, where his independent research focused on the intelligence community, Mideast politics and cybersecurity.
 At Princeton, he was a senior columnist with the Daily Princetonian.

 He currently sits on the Board of Trustees at the Institute for National Strategic Studies and on the boards of Ottopia, Protego Labs (exited) and Cheq.

-Yoav Knoll is the Senior Associate at MizMaa Ventures.
+Yoav Knoll is the Principal at MizMaa Ventures.
 Prior to MizMaa, Yoav was an officer at the Israeli Air Force for ten years.
 During that time, he held numerous positions, including commanding and management roles.
 Yoav holds a Bsc. in Computer Science and Mathematics from the Ben-Gurion University.